-If you are looking at buying a new diaper bag (changing bag), here is our round up for the best diaper bags for travel, chosen for look, comfort and versatility.
+If you are looking at buying a new diaper bag (baby bag), here is our round up for the best diaper bags for travel, chosen for look, comfort and versatility -updated 2020

-The best diaper bags for travel: 2017 roundup
+The best diaper bags for travel: 2020 buying guide

 When I was expecting my first child, I indulged in fantasies about all the gear I would have.